lifeasawalrus/cse15l-lab-reports/lab-report-2-week-1.md

    ![Image](Lab1-part6-CSE15L.png)

-5. We are ready to generate an ssh key.
+Step 5: We are ready to generate an ssh key.
 This will allow us to call `scp` or `ssh` without having to input the profile password each time.

     `ssh-keygen` will create a public and private key on your computer.
 Just press Enter when given the prompt below to send it to the *default* path.
 Press Enter two more times to ensure no password, and allow the decryption of the key to process authentication.